kyma-project/cli/docs/gen-docs/kyma_provision_minikube.md

 ### Synopsis

-Use this command to provision Minikube for Kyma installation.
+Use this command to provision a Minikube cluster for Kyma installation.

 ```
 kyma provision minikube [flags]